Minimax Rates for High-dimensional Double Sparse Structure over $\ell_u(\ell_q)$-balls

-Theorem \ref{th2} establishes the matching upper bounds of the estimation error, which implies that the lower bounds in Theorem \ref{th1} are rate-sharp.
+Theorem \ref{th2} establishes the matching upper bounds of the estimation error, and we can also derive the expectation form which implies that the lower bounds in Theorem \ref{th1} are tight.
 Additionally, Theorem \ref{th2} yields that the constrained estimators defined in \eqref{e7} are rate-optimal.
 The results of Theorem \ref{th1} and \ref{th2} together show the minimax optimal rate up to constant factors. \begin{remark} The results of Theorem \ref{th1} and \ref{th2} together show the minimax optimal rate up to constant factors.
 In specific, the minimax rate for $q=0$ scales as

 and for $q \in (0, 1]$, the minimax rate scales as

 \end{remark}